smd111/Gearswap/README.md

 --------------------------------------------------------------------
 What the Display can do for you-------------------------------------

-1. you can enably and disable all includes on the fly(except for the display)
+1. you can enable and disable all includes on the fly (except for the display)

-2. you can see you current job lvl with out opening any menus
+2. you can see your current job lvl with out opening any menus

-3. you can see your current skill lvl on any skill (combat/magic/automation) with out opening a menu
+3. you can see your current skill lvl on any skill (combat/magic/automation) with out opening any menus

 4. you can just use a mouse click to adjust settings no need to type in any commands

-5. you can build your own display in to the display for info you wat to show(advanced users only)
+5. you can build your own display in to the display for info you want to show or setting you want access to(advanced users only)

 --------------------------------------------------------------------
 To do---------------------------------------------------------------